mebeim/aoc/2021/README.md

 1. `[left, 123]`: the exploded left part of our `pair` has a number on the right.
 We can simply add `right_num` to this number.
 2. `[left, [...]]`: the exploded left part of our `pair` has another pair to the right (`[...]`).
-We will need to add `right_num` to the rightmost number that we find in this other pair.
+We will need to add `right_num` to the leftmost number that we find in this other pair.
 Keep in mind that this other pair could consist of other nested pairs.

 In both cases though, we have no idea what's *on the left of `left`* (outside the current `pair` we are looking at), hence
-**we cannot possibly know where `left_num` needs to end up**... only the calling function has knowledge of this, so we'll have to return it to the caller!
-If we were recursively called to explode the *right* part of a pair, then the caller will know how where to place `left_num`.
-Indeed, any `left_num` can only ever be added if there is some number something on the right (at any level), in which case a right recursive call is made.
+**we cannot possibly know where `left_num` needs to end up**... only the calling unction has knowledge of this, so we'll have to return it to the caller!
+If we were recursively called to explode the *right* part of a pair, then the caller will know where to place `left_num`.
+Indeed, any `left_num` can only ever be added if there is some number on the right (at any level), in which case a right recursive call is made.
 If no right recursive call is ever made, `left_num` will simply get returned back to the first call and be discarded entirely.
 The same reasoning goes for `right_num` if no left recursive call is performed.

 Interestingly enough, given the way the pairs are structured, there will never be a case in which both the left and the right number are discarded after an